 • we cannot reserve or hold Inca Trail permits while you decide.
 It's first come, first serve until they sell out.

-• Single-use plastic water bottles discouraged in Machu Picchu.
+• Single-use plastic water bottles are discouraged in Machu Picchu.
 This is a good thing!
 But is the new rule being enforced?
 Follow this link to get more details.

 • Once you're inside the ruins, they will not ask you to leave.
 Why do most tours last a maximum of 2-3 hours?
 Because all paths lead to the exit gate, visitors get tired, or they need to use the restroom.
 Follow this link to find out how to powder your nose at Machu Picchu.